European shares leap on prospect of Greek debt deal

 The FTSEurofirst's rise on Friday moved it further away from a five-month low hit on Wednesday.

-The FTSEurofirst is up 13 percent since the start of 2015 but remains some 7 percent below a 14-year high hit in April, due to the uncertainty over Greece and volatility in China.
+The FTSEurofirst is up 12 percent since the start of 2015 but remains down more than 7 percent from a 14-year high hit in April, due to uncertainty over Greece and volatility in China.

 * Indexes up: Dow 0.08 pct, S&P 0.17 pct, Nasdaq 0.16 pct (Updates to late afternoon)